SRNV/Ogone/src/docs/async.README.md

     - --finally:...
     - --defer

-by setting type="async" to the proto of the component, you're making it an Async Component:
+by setting type="async" to the component's proto, you're making it an Async Component:
 ```typescript
 // async-component.o3
 <proto type="async"/>